hiring-lab/job_postings_tracker/README.md

 Each market covered by a Hiring Lab economist has a folder in this repo.
 Each folder contains the following files:

 * **aggregate_job_postings_{country_code}.csv**
-This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings and new jobs postings (on Indeed for 7 days or fewer) for that market.
+This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings and new jobs postings (on Indeed for 7 days or fewer) for that market, as well as non-seasonally adjusted postings since February 1, 2020 for total job postings.

 * **job_postings_by_sector_{country_code}.csv**
 This file contains the % change in seasonally-adjusted postings since February 1, 2020 for occupational sectors for that market.
 We do not share sectoral data for Ireland.